What is Configuration Management (CM)?

 - Configuration Lifecycle Management

 It is rare if not impossible to find most of these CM applications explicitly supported by any one engineering PDM software or enterprise PLM system.
-Thankfully, best-of-class industry-focused CM solutions like CMstat’s PDMPlus do exist that deliver many of these applications as a standard commercial-off-the-shelf software product.
-To learn which of the above applications PDMPlus supports and to see them demonstrated please visit PDMPlus Demo.
+Thankfully, best-of-class industry-focused CM solutions like CMstat’s PDMPlus and EPOCH CM do exist that deliver many of these applications as a standard commercial-off-the-shelf software product.
+To see firsthand how CMstat software supports these applications request a Demonstration.

 Regardless of the intended application of a Configuration Management software solution, it must support the five high-level tenets of CM: configuration planning, configuration identification, configuration control, configuration status accounting, and configuration audits.
 These capabilities are typically delivered by a set of core CM functions which are provided by the following software features: